MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-how-it-works.md

 After the user configures the agent, anyone with the permission to go into the SharePoint Admin center can create tasks.

-Migration Manager authenticates to the destination tenant and then prompts for the source file location and destination location where the files are to be migrated.
-After you submit the migration task by selecting Migrate, the scanning, packaging, uploading, and importing steps are performed in parallel across all the files provided for migration.
+When adding a task, Migration Manager authenticates to the destination tenant and then prompts for the source file location and destination location.
+Selecting **Migrate** submits the task.
+The scanning, packaging, uploading, and importing steps are then performed in parallel across all the files chosen for migration.

 ## Migration Process